Fried Cabbage Piroshki on Kefir

 Step 20:

-The pies were not greasy, so I did not put them on a napkin, but immediately on a dish.
+The piroshki turned out not greasy, so I skipped the paper towel and put them straight on a serving dish.

-They cook quickly, they turn out delicious!
-You can cook pies from this dough and with other fillings: potatoes, cottage cheese, jam, etc. And finally one more tip: to check that the oil is well warmed up, dip a wooden stick into it, bubbles should form around it.
+- They cook quickly and turn out delicious!
+You can use this dough with other fillings too: potato, cottage cheese, fruit preserves, and so on.
+One last tip: to check that the oil is hot enough, dip a wooden stick into it — bubbles should form around it.

 Caloric content of the products possible in the composition of the dish